applied-numerical-algorithms-group-lbnl/proto/README.md

    After doing this, the `.gitmodules` file will show the path and URL of the submodule.

 ### Configuring
 * The simplest command assumes you are at the top directory of the repo and is `cmake -S . -B build`.
+More generically, the command is `cmake -S <source-dir> -B build-dir>`.
 The argument to `-S` is the source directory containing the top-level `CMakeLists.txt` file.
 The argument to `-B` is the directories where the binaries should be built, and does not need to exist when the `cmake` command is invoked.
 Additionally, there are various options which can be set during this step, each preceded by the `-D` flag.
 Valid choices are listed in brackets, with defaults in italics.
 They are:
    - ENABLE_CUDA=[ON, *OFF*]
    - ENABLE_MPI=[ON, *OFF*]
    - ENABLE_HDF5=[ON, *OFF*]